decretist/Dissertation/Chapter4/chapter4.markdown

   -->

+Stylometric analysis of the frequencies of common words for the purpose of attributing authorship has had a number of notable successes.
+The validity of this approach for textual scholarship was firmly established by the work on the *Federalist Papers* by Frederick Mosteller and David
+L. Wallace.
+The authorship of 12 of the *Federalist Papers*, 49-57 and 62-63, had been disputed since the early 19th century, with competing claims advanced on behalf of Alexander Hamilton and James Madison.[4]
+In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 12 of the disputed numbers.[5]
+In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 70 function words to compare the 12 disputed numbers with numbers securely attributed to Hamilton and Madison.[6]

 Historians and literary scholars have long (if imprecise) memories about poorly-conceived attempts at authorship attribution.
-Tony Honoré's *Ulpian* (1982) was reviewed harshly for its misuse of stylometric analysis for authorship attribution.[4]
+Tony Honoré's *Ulpian* (1982) was reviewed harshly for its misuse of stylometric analysis for authorship attribution.[7]
 Honoré generated lists of what would now be called Most Distinctive Words (MDWs) and Statistically Improbable Phrases (SIPs) from a concordance of the works of Ulpian and used them to attempt to periodize and to determine authorship of texts attributed to Ulpian.
-Frier correctly criticizes Honoré's method as fundamentally misguided because it "is built entirely on the occurrence of unusual words."[5]
+Frier correctly criticizes Honoré's method as fundamentally misguided because it "is built entirely on the occurrence of unusual words."[8]
 As the previous section made clear, stylometric analysis for the purpose of authorship attribution relies on extremely common rather than unusual words.

 Sometimes, failure is mostly in the eye of the beholder.
 A recent essay by A.S.G.
-Edwards in *The Times Literary Supplement (TLS)*[6] appears to refer to an attempt by R.A.
+Edwards in *The Times Literary Supplement (TLS)*[9] appears to refer to an attempt by R.A.
 Cooper and D.A.
-Pearsall to attribute authorship of the Gawain Poems.[7]
+Pearsall to attribute authorship of the Gawain Poems.[10]

 Cooper and Pearsall conclude that the stylometric evidence they evaluate is consistent with common authorship for the four poems preserved in